 The US Postal Service’s Priority Mail is a quick yet economical way to mail packages under 70 pounds within the United States.
-Using Priority Mail Flat Rate packages designed by USPS or your own boxes, you can ship items across the country and have them arrive in two to three days to most locations.
+Using Priority Mail Flat Rate packages designed by USPS or your own boxes, you can ship items across the country and have them arrive in one to three days to most locations.

 Unlike other services, USPS doesn’t add surcharges for residential delivery, fuel, Saturday delivery or delivery to out-of-the-way places.
 The US Postal Service even offers two ways to pay for shipping via Priority Mail – flat rate and retail pricing.

 USPS has a line of flat rate envelopes and boxes with pre-priced shipping costs between $5.75 and $17.90, if you purchase postage online via Stamps.com.
 The post office’s only requirement is that all items fit reasonably inside the container.
 With flat rate pricing, you don’t have to worry about paying more to send your item further.
 Everything is included in one flat rate.

 You can get Priority Mail boxes, stickers and forms sent to you free of charge at any USPS Post Office nationwide or through the Stamps.com software.
 Order free USPS Shipping Supplies now.